 Identifying Apps on the iPhone Home Screen

 Your iPhone's Home screen contains a bevy of useful apps you can tap to launch and use.
-Plus there are a few free apps that we recommend you download not long after you turn your iPhone on.
-This table offers a rundown of the apps you'll find on the iPhone's Home screen, a brief explanation of what each one does, and a listing of some of their integrated functions:
+This table offers a rundown of the apps you'll find on the iPhone's Home screen, a brief explanation of what each one does, and a listing of some of their integrated functions.

 |iPhone App Name||Purpose|

 |Calculator||Provides a four-function calculator in portrait view and a scientific calculator in landscape view.|